This Year’s Stations of Saturn

 Movement of Saturn this year:

-This means that if you have any planet in 2 to 9 degrees of Capricorn, you are having a Saturn transit to that planet this year.
-Because Saturn in Capricorn forms a challenging aspect to Libra, Aries and Cancer, if you have any planet in 2 to 9 degrees of any of those signs, that planet is also having a Saturn transit.
+This means that if you have any planet in 13 to 20 degrees of Capricorn, you are having a Saturn transit to that planet this year.
+Because Saturn in Capricorn forms a challenging aspect to Libra, Aries and Cancer, if you have any planet in 13 to 20 degrees of any of those signs, that planet is also having a Saturn transit.
+Find out more here: Are You Currently In Transition?

 Peaks in the intensity of this transit: